yarmyarch/Aop-in-js/README.md

 #### No In

-This aspect will only accept the original input (when the function is called) as parameter.
+This advice will only accept the original input (when the function is called) as parameter.

 #### Allow In

-This aspect will accept the latest returned value (from the aspect before it) as parameter.
+This advice will accept the latest returned value (from the advice before it) as parameter.

 #### No Out